xuexiangjys/xupdate-management/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8088
+# serve for development with hot reload at http://localhost:8088/mock
 npm run dev

-# build for production with minification
+# preview for production with hot reload at http://localhost:1111
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
+npm run preview

 ```

 ## 关联链接